Right-Of-Way Rules in Ontario Explained

 Intersections With No Lights or Stop Signs

 The same rules apply at intersections with no lights or stop signs as at a four-way stop.
-After pedestrians and cyclists cross, the car that arrives first has the right-of-way.
+At uncontrolled intersections, the vehicle that enters the intersection first has the right-of-way; if two vehicles arrive at the same time, the driver on the right proceeds first.
 If everyone arrives at the same time, remember to yield to the cars on your right and the cars going straight.

 Turning Into Oncoming Traffic